Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The truth of the matter was, I wanted to walk the Camino without having to do my time.
 I wanted a shortcut and there was none.
 Maybe our Swiss friend knew his limitations, and we did not?
 Maybe our Swiss friend taught us more than we taught him?

 We just had to look at shorter stages.
-The 30 km days were just too much.
+The 30 kilometer days were just too much.
 I thought I would be able to do this amount, and maybe, with a rest day I probably could continue.
 Time would tell.

 I treated Rich's blister the prior night and it was nasty.
 We stuck a needle and thread through the one big one on the top of his little toe on the right foot and so much fluid came out it was unbelievable.
 The second one under the nail of the same little toe I also poked a needle through.
 I put a natural tea tree oil antiseptic on it and a Compeed bandage.
 His plan was to only wear his sandals the next day, walking around Tomar.